Pheochromocytoma: History

 In 1800, an Irish physician (Charles Sugrue) penned a case report to the London Medical and Physical Journal describing the peculiar case of an 8-year-old male patient who had had seemingly random fits of pain concentrated in the abdomen accompanied by "a hectic flush distinctly marked on each cheek" with a "constant profuse and universal perspiration."
 Following his death, a group of physicians performed an autopsy to determine cause of death and discovered a six-inch oblong tumor composed of an unknown "yellow-ish coloured substance" coming from the capsula renalis (what is now known as the adrenal gland).
 This would become the first known clinical description of a pheochromocytoma, but as no features of the tumor itself were described, complete credit is given to the German Felix Fraenkel, who provided a clinical and morphologic picture of this tumor.
+Following the initial 1886 monograph by Fraenkel describing "sarcoma and angio-sarcoma" in a 18-year-old female, a group of investigators led by Hartmut Neumann in 2007 traced the patient's family members and identified a pathogenic variant in the RET proto-oncogene (p.C634W), associated with Multiple endocrine neoplasia type 2.

 While various physicians were recognizing symptoms and treating patients, Czech biologist Alfred Kohn reported his discovery of the paraganglia system, which would later become crucial to the diagnosis of these tumors.
 Furthermore, he also introduced the term "chromaffin," allowing pathologists to recognize tumors that arose from the adrenal gland.

 In 1908, two pathologists, Henri Alezais and Felix Peyron, introduced the scientific community to "paraganglioma" after they discovered extra-adrenal tissue that reacted to chromium salts, which mimicked the reaction of the adrenal medulla.
 Just four years later, German pathologist Ludwig Pick coined the term "pheochromocytoma" after he observed the consistent color change in tumors associated with the adrenal medulla.
 Many surgeons attempted to remove these tumors over the next decade, but their patients died intraoperatively from shock.
 In 1926, Charles Mayo (a founder of the Mayo Clinic) became the first physician to successfully excise a pheochromocytoma.
-However, Mayo was likely unaware of the diagnosis prior to the operation.
+However, Mayo was likely unaware of the diagnosis before the operation.
 Not until 1929 was a pheochromocytoma recognized preoperatively.
 Throughout the early 1900s, the operative mortality rate for a pheochromocytoma ranged from 30 to 45%.
 Retrospective series have postulated that these alarmingly high death rates were due to the lack of a pre-operative blockade with alpha and beta-adrenoceptor antagonist and the need for modern anesthesia practices.
 From this point forward, physician-scientists have been recognizing patterns in patients with pheochromocytoma and identifying genetic associations and various syndromes.